happycube/cxadc-linux3/README.md

 Note: For use with (S)VHS & LD-Decode projects .u8 for 8-bit & .u16 for 16-bit samples instead of .raw extension this allows the software to correctly detect the data and use it for decoding or flac compression to .vhs/.svhs & .ldf and so on.

 ## Other Tips

+### Change CXADC defaults

+Defaults cxadc3-linux/cxadc.c file to have the defaults you like. at stock, it will look like this:

+static int latency = -1; (leave this alone) static int audsel = -1;  (leave this alone) static int vmux = 2;
+static int level = 16;
+static int tenbit;
+static int tenxfsc;
+static int sixdb = 1;

+But you could change it to:
+static int latency = -1; (leave this alone) static int audsel = -1; (leave this alone) static int vmux = 1;
+static int level = 0;
+static int tenbit = 1;
+static int tenxfsc = 1;
+static int sixdb = 0;

+Then redo the make and sudo make modules_install commands.
+Then next reboot, it will come up with those settings as the default.

 ### Accessing registers directly from userspace